UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodor.marinescu/index.md

 ## Description

-IntelliGlow is a device that wants to implement physical and sound commands into everyday usage of normal lighting equipment.
-As the most important features the user can clap one time to change the color of the lightbulb, two times to light it or shut it, and additionally, we have a potentiometer that can change the light intensity to whatever intensity you want.
+IntelliGlow is a device that wants to implement physical and sound commands into the everyday usage of normal lighting equipment.
+As the most important feature, the user can clap one time to change the color of the lightbulb, two times to light it or shut it, and additionally, we have a potentiometer that can change the light intensity to whatever intensity you want.

 ## Motivation